-Employers who do not keep these records are guilty of an offence and may get a fine up to €1,900.
+Employers who do not keep these records are guilty of an offence and can fined up to €1,900.

-The employee is not responsible, and cannot be penalised, for their employer’s lack of record-keeping.
+You as an employee are not responsible and cannot be penalised for your employer’s lack of record-keeping.

 Records to be kept by your employer

 Your employer should keep the following records:

 - Your name, address, PPS number, and a brief statement of your duties as an employee

 - A copy of your contract of employment

 - Your total days and hours worked each week

 - Any days and hours of leave you take each week (including annual leave and public holidays), and the pay you got for that leave

 - Any additional pay for a public holiday